FranciscoMessina00/ProgettoACTAM2023/README.md

 LFO Shape: Uncommon in typical flanger effects, this parameter influences the shape of the Low-Frequency Oscillator (LFO).
 LFO Rate: Determines the speed of the flanger, capable of reaching audio rates for a unique effect.
-Flanger Depth: Controls the sweep of the flanger by reducing the amplitude of the delay lines' outputs.
+Flanger Depth: Controls the sweep of the flanger by reducing the amp

+litude of the delay lines' outputs.
 Flanger Feedback: Influences the metallic quality of the flanger sound, interacting significantly with the color parameter.
 Flanger Width: Dictates the movement of the delay lines within the flanger.
 Flanger Dry/Wet: Adjusts the balance between the affected signal and the normal signal.